calkoe/MqttCommander/Readme.md

 ![IMG_0EC4D6E1BBAC-1](https://user-images.githubusercontent.com/26646066/141022858-2f78ebd0-f7a2-4eee-afb0-aac1657fe2fe.jpeg)

-# ⚙ MQTT COMMANDER - A robust and easy to use MQTT rule engine
+# ⚙ MQTT COMMANDER - A fast, robust and easy to use MQTT rule engine

 ## How does ist work an what can i do with it ?